|Group||14||Melting point||3825 oC, 6917 oF, 4098 K|

 |ChemSpider ID||4575370||ChemSpider is a free chemical structure database|

-Diamond is a colourless transparent crystalline solid, the hardest known material.
-Graphite is black and shiny but soft, and the nano-forms, fullerenes and graphene appear, in bulk, as black or dark brown soot-like powders
+Diamond is a colourless, transparent, crystalline solid and the hardest known material.
+Graphite is black and shiny but soft.
+The nano-forms, fullerenes and graphene, appear as black or dark brown, soot-like powders.

-150 years ago the natural concentration of carbon dioxide in the earth’s atmosphere was 280 ppm.
-In 2013, as a result of combusting fossil fuels with oxygen, there were 390 ppm.
-Atmospheric carbon dioxide allows visible light in but prevents some infra-red escaping (the natural greenhouse effect), keeping the Earth warm enough to sustain life.
-However, an enhanced greenhouse effect due to human-induced rise in atmospheric carbon dioxide is being felt by living things as our climate changes.
+150 years ago the natural concentration of carbon dioxide in the Earth’s atmosphere was 280 ppm.
+In 2013, as a result of combusting fossil fuels with oxygen, there was 390 ppm.
+Atmospheric carbon dioxide allows visible light in but prevents some infrared escaping (the natural greenhouse effect).
+This keeps the Earth warm enough to sustain life.
+However, an enhanced greenhouse effect is underway, due to a human-induced rise in atmospheric carbon dioxide.
+This is affecting living things as our climate changes.

-The carbon-based molecules of life were once thought to be obtainable only from living things – they were thought to contain a ‘spark of life’.
-The synthesis of urea in 1828 from inorganic reagents united the two branches of chemistry and this theory was forgotten.
-Living things get almost all their carbon from carbon dioxide, either from the atmosphere or dissolved in water, through photosynthesis in green plants and photosynthetic plankton.
-The sun’s energy splits water into oxygen (released to the atmosphere, into fresh water and the seas) and hydrogen (which joins with carbon dioxide to produce carbohydrates).
+Living things get almost all their carbon from carbon dioxide, either from the atmosphere or dissolved in water.
+Photosynthesis by green plants and photosynthetic plankton uses energy from the sun to split water into oxygen and hydrogen.
+The oxygen is released to the atmosphere, fresh water and seas, and the hydrogen joins with carbon dioxide to produce carbohydrates.

 Molar heat capacity